wso2/docs-is/en/docs/deploy/remove-unused-tokens-from-the-database.md

 You can use one of the following methods for token cleanup.

 !!! note
-    We recommend using stored procedures instead of the WSO2 Identity Server to cleanup tokens since there
+    We recommend using stored procedures instead of the WSO2 Identity Server to cleanup tokens.

 ---